Kim Edberg Andersen

-Kim Edberg Andersen (born 21 June 1973) is a Danish politician and a Member of the Folketing representing The New Right party since 2022.
+Kim Edberg Andersen-Kristoffersen (born 21 June 1973) is a Danish politician and a Member of the Folketing since 2022.

 Edberg completed a degree in business studies at Aalborg University.
 He was a member of the Danish People's Party and had been a councilor for the party in Rebild Municipality and stood as a candidate for the DPP during the 2019 Danish general election before resigning in 2021.
-He joined the New Right the same year and was elected to the Folketing in the 2022 Danish general election for the North Jutland constituency.
+He joined New Right the same year and was elected to the Folketing in the 2022 Danish general election for the North Jutland constituency.